-Long-term borrowing for 2015-16 totalled \$32.1 billion, including \$2.0 billion in preborrowing for 2016-17, and took advantage of the continuing low interest rate environment and strong demand for Ontario bonds.
-The weighted-average term to maturity of long-term Provincial debt issued has been extended significantly over the past five years.
-It was 14.2 years in 2015-16, 14.1 years in 2014-15, 13.6 years in 2013-14, 12.4 years in 2012-13 and 13.0 years in 2011-12.
-This is much longer than the 8.1 year average term in 2009-10.
+Long-term borrowing for 2016-17 totalled \$27.0 billion, including \$3.2 billion in preborrowing for 2017-18, and took advantage of the continuing low interest rate environment and strong demand for Ontario bonds.
+The weighted-average term to maturity of long-term Provincial debt issued has been extended significantly from 8.1 years in 2009-10 to 13.9 years in 2016-17.
 This continuation of the extension of the term to maturity allowed the Province to lock in low interest rates for a longer period, which reduces refinancing risks and helps offset the impact of expected higher interest rates on the Province's Interest on Debt (IOD) costs.
+This strategy along with lower than forecast deficits and interest rates plus efficient and effective debt management by the OFA, has allowed the Province to project in its 2017 Annual Budget, \$506 million in interest on debt savings for the 2016-17 fiscal year.

-Strong global investor demand for Canadian-dollar assets, the liquidity of Ontario benchmark bonds and continuing confidence in the Province allowed Ontario to borrow 81 per cent in the Canadian-dollar market in 2015-16, up from 79 per cent in 2014-15 and well above the target to issue at least 75 per cent as set out in the Province's 2015 Budget.
+Strong global investor demand for Canadian-dollar assets, the liquidity of Ontario benchmark bonds and continuing confidence in the Province allowed Ontario to borrow 74 per cent in the Canadian-dollar market in 2016-17.
+While this percentage was lower than the 81 per cent of 2015-16's borrowing completed in Canadian dollars, it remains roughly in line with the target of at least 75 per cent.